RVCC-IDMX/campus-maps/README.md

 Flipping the start and end rooms will sometimes cause a different path to generate (sometimes a much longer path) SomersetHall third floor innermap is out of alignment, need to shift innermap, and relog all room coords.
 A* refuses to pathfind out of the main entrance, but will pathfind in via it.

+Make A* look to the next teleport as end destination for calculating H cost rather than to the end point itself.